Last updated: April 29, 2026

 According to traditional stats, that winger did nothing.
 But your eyes told you he just tore the opposition apart.
 This creates a massive disconnect between data and reality.
 We judge players on “end product,” ignoring the “process” that makes the end product possible.

-This is where Expected Threat (xT) changes everything.
-Unlike xG, which cares only about the shot, or xA, which cares only about the final pass, Expected Threat measures the value of moving the ball into dangerous areas.
-It is the metric that finally gives credit to the architects, the progressors, and the masterminds who dictate play before the final glory.
+This is where expected threat football analysis changes everything.
+Unlike xG, which cares only about the shot, or xA, which cares only about the final pass, expected threat football analysis measures the value of moving the ball into dangerous areas.
+It is the xT metric that finally gives credit to the architects, the progressors, and the masterminds who dictate play before the final glory.

 If you are serious about understanding how elite teams like Manchester City or Arsenal break down low blocks, you cannot rely on assist charts.
 You need to understand the hidden value of possession value models.

-(For a deeper dive into the foundations of modern analysis, visit our Football Tactics Page to see how this connects to Positionism and Space).
+(For a deeper dive into the foundations of modern analysis, visit our Football Tactics Frameworkto see how this connects to Positionism and Space).

 Key Takeaways